PrabhakarYdv/Billing-Software/README.md

 # Billing Software
 I create a Billing Software using Python.
-This Software is also with validation and fully Database Conectivity.
+This Software is also with validation and fully Database Connectivity.